hlissnake/resume/README VWork.md

 * #### THL COSMOS
 	* A innovative new ecosystem for vehicle rentaling management, develop from scratch design to the early Demo;
 	* Delivering great UX features with React & Redux & ES6 & Webpack.
+	* Participating in front-end micro service arthitecture based on 'Tailor' backend framework;
 	* Responsible for dynamic routers architecture design for the WebApp;
-	* Contributing on common UI/UX API building;
+	* Contributing on common UX component library building;
-	* Participating in front-end micro service arthitecture based on 'Tailor' backend framework;

 * #### THL Booking Component (React+Redux Britz Booking)
     * THL CamperVan booking system, An enterprise level SPA with React & Redux and ES6.
     * Contributed an infinite scroll component on mobile, with qualify functions and high performance animations;